 Clyde Fitzgerald, Commissioner

 Clyde Fitzgerald was appointed to the Port Commission by Harris County Commissioners Court in June 2013.
-Mr. Fitzgerald chairs the Pension and Benefits Committee and serves on the Audit Committee.
+Mr. Fitzgerald chairs the Pension and Benefits Committee and serves on both the Audit Committee and Community Relations Committee.

-Mr. Fitzgerald is a 58-year veteran of the Houston waterfront.
+Mr. Fitzgerald is a 62-year veteran of the Houston waterfront.
 He joined his father on the wharves of the Houston Ship Channel in 1959.
-In 1969, the ILA Local 28 elected him president and he served in that capacity for 20 years.
+In 1969, the International Longshoremen’s Association Local 28 elected him president and he served in that capacity for 20 years.

 He and his wife Vickie have been married for 53 years and are the parents of three adult children and have six grandchildren.